oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 # **Protect PeopleSoft Application using Oracle Full Stack Disaster Recovery**

+## About the Workshop

+In this workshop, we will see how easily Full Stack Disaster Recovery will help to orchestrate DR switchover operations for a PeopleSoft Application deployed in OCI across two OCI regions.

+# **Workshop Objectives**

+- Verify the status of the PeopleSoft environments in Ashburn (Primary) and Phoenix (Standby) regions for using the FSDR.
+- Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions.
+- Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby.
+- Add members to Ashburn DRPG.
+Application Virtual machines and DBCS (Database Cloud Services) database.
+- Add members to Phoenix DRPG.
+Standby DBCS Database.
+- Create and Customize DR Switchover Plan in Phoenix( Standby) DRPG
+- Run DR Switchover Pre-checks in Phoenix( Standby) DRPG
+- Run DR Switchover Plan in Phoenix( Standby) DRPG
+- Verify the PeopleSoft application accessiblity from Phoenix (New Primary) region.

+# **Prerequisites**

+- An active PeopleSoft applications hosted in Ashburn region (Primary) with below PeopleSoft components.
+    - PeopleSoft Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service(DBCS)
+    - PeopleSoft Application Server domain hosted on Linux
+    - PeopleSoft Process Scheduler domain hosted on Linux
+    - PeopleSoft Process Scheduler domain hosted on Windows
+    - PeopleSoft Web Server domain hosted on Linux
+    - Elastic Search and Kibana services hosted on Linux
+- A standby PeopleSoft applications hosted in Phoenix region (Standby) with below PeopleSoft components.
+    - PeopleSoft Application Server domain hosted on Linux
+    - PeopleSoft Process Scheduler domain hosted on Linux
+    - PeopleSoft Process Scheduler domain hosted on Windows
+    - PeopleSoft Web Server domain hosted on Linux
+    - Elastic Search and Kibana services hosted on Linux
+- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customisations and psreports.
+- Load Balancer running in Ashburn (Primary) and Phoenix (Standby) regions.
+- DNS record pointing to public IP of Ashburn (Primary) Load Balancer.

 ## Overview of OCI Full Stack Disaster Recovery

 Full Stack Disaster Recovery Service is a fully managed OCI disaster recovery orchestration and management service that provides comprehensive disaster recovery capabilities for all layers of an application stack, including infrastructure, middleware, database, and application across  **OCI regions**.